(infusio Quassia amara)

 from AMAZON HERBS®

-Quassia from the Amazon rainforest is used to treat nausea (stomach upset), loss of appetite, worm- and parasite infections, parasite- and bacterial infections in the liver.
+Quassia from the Amazon rainforest, is used to treat nausea (stomach upset), loss of appetite, worm- and parasite infections as well parasite- and bacterial infections in the liver.

 In traditional medicine in Suriname, Quassia is used for carcinoma, debility, dyspepsia, gout, fever, heptoses, hyperglycemia, malaria*, snakebite and spasms.
-The bark is considered to be aperitif, depurative, insecticidal, laxative, stomachic, tonic, blood cleanser and vermifuge.
+The bark is considered to be aperitif, depurative, insecticidal, laxative, stomachic, tonic, blood cleanser and vermifuge (destroys or expels parasitic worms).

 One of its traditional uses is as a natural insecticide and it is effective against lice and skin parasites.